Attendance Reporting on EdPotential (NZ)

 In this graph data is stacked, meaning justified and unjustified absences appear above present numbers.
 This makes it easy to view any increase in the number of unjustified or justified absences.

-Student Attendance Filter
+Student Attendance Filters

 To filter for a group of students with attendance in a selected range, go to Student Reporting and select Show more filters.